dagood/source-build/Documentation/planning/arcade-powered-source-build/README.md

      whether an SDK can be source-built cleanly, and the status is as visible as an SDK build failure.

-   * Breaks in source-build can be fixed immediately by repo owners, just as any other build failure, rather than fixed by source-build maintainers days after the fact using patches.
+   * Breaks in source-build can be detected and fixed immediately by repo owners, just as any other build failure, rather than fixed by source-build maintainers weeks to months after the fact using patches.

    * Decisions about rebuilding the SDK close to release day don't need to consider source-build status and respin time as external factors.